-- a.
-List all mission and parachurch groups in the target region. - b.
-Briefly describe the ministry each has (literature, prison, Muslim ministry, youth, etc.) - c.
-Are they interested in cooperating with you or others in evangelism and church planting efforts?
+- (1) List all mission and parachurch groups in the target region. - (2) Briefly describe the ministry each has (literature, prison, Muslim ministry, youth, etc.) - (3) Are they interested in cooperating with you or others in evangelism and church planting efforts?